bmwcarit/ramses-logic/doc/sphinx/api.rst

 .. note::

     Prefer learning by example?
 Jump straight to the :ref:`examples <List of all examples>`!
+    Looking for a specific class or method?
+Check the :ref:`class index <Class Index>`

 The entry point to ``RAMSES logic`` is a factory-style class :class:`rlogic::LogicEngine` which can create instances of all other types of objects supported by ``RAMSES Logic``: